MessaoudiLab/ATAC-Seq/5_peak_calling/README.md

 [Github page for MACS2](https://github.com/taoliu/MACS)

-# Peak Calling using Homer
+# Peak Calling and using Homer

 Peak Calling in Homer is broken up among 3 scripts